 Year 5 2025

-We are pleased to announce that Mt St Michael’s College will be welcoming Year 5 in 2025 and Year 6 in 2026, *pending Non-State School Accreditation Board (NSSAB) application and approval.
+We are pleased to announce that Mt St Michael’s College will be welcoming Year 5 in 2025 and Year 6 in 2026.

 As we approach our centennial year in 2025, the introduction of Year 5 heralds the next chapter in the Mt St Michael’s College story as we extend our provision of educational opportunities for young women who seek a Catholic education in Ashgrove within the vision, mission and values of Mary Aikenhead Ministries.